 You will need:

-Floor registers are easy to remove: just lift them up.
+Floor registers are easy to remove — just lift them up.
 Wall registers may have to be unscrewed using the cordless drill.
 Either way, remove and wash the vent in a sink of hot, soapy water, then rinse and let them air dry.
-Metal registers can be cleaned in a dishwasher, though if you’ve painted your own you should probably wash them by hand.
+Metal registers can be cleaned in a dishwasher, though if you’ve painted yours, you should probably wash them by hand.

 Once the registers are out of the way, attach the dryer vent brush to the end of your cordless drill.
-Make sure it’s firmly attached to the drill before feeding it into the duct because you do not the brush detaching and getting lost in your duct system!
+Make sure it’s firmly attached before feeding it into the duct because you do not want the brush detaching and getting lost in your duct system!

 Turn the drill on and let it whip the brush around in your duct.
-With the drill still running slowly pull back, so the brush cleans the walls of the duct as you pull the brush out.
+With the drill still running slowly, pull back while the brush cleans the walls of the duct as you pull the brush out.
 Turn the drill off when the brush reaches the final 2 feet, or you’ll fling dust everywhere.

 Once you’ve removed the dryer vent brush from your duct, stick your vacuum cleaner hose with the dust brush attachment down into the duct.
 (Again, make sure that brush is on firmly!)
 Now, vacuum up any dust or other gunk you’ve dislodged, then give the dryer vent brush a quick vacuum before moving onto the next duct.